Traditional river cruise paddle steamer sailing through lush green waterways in Barisal, Bangladesh.

 Q. What should I bring (Seasonal Guide)?

-Packing depends on the season: Monsoon (June–September): Light rain jacket or poncho, quick-dry clothing, waterproof sandals, and a dry bag for electronics, Summer (March–May): Lightweight breathable clothing, hat, sunglasses, and sunscreen, and Winter (November–February): Light jacket or sweater for cool mornings, comfortable walking shoes.
+Packing depends on the season: Monsoon (June–September): Light rain jacket or poncho, quick-dry clothing, waterproof sandals, and a dry bag for electronics; Summer (March–May): Lightweight breathable clothing, hat, sunglasses, and sunscreen; and Winter (November–February): Light jacket or sweater for cool mornings, comfortable walking shoes.

 Regardless of the season, we recommend bringing a camera or smartphone, a small daypack, and personal medications.
 Bottled water, refreshments, and life jackets are provided so that you can travel light and comfortably.